 Doctor's Notes on Corneal Flash Burns

 The cornea is the clear window of tissue on the front of the eyeball.
 A corneal flash burn (also called ultraviolet [UV] keratitis) can be considered to be like a sunburn on the surface of the eye.
-When proper eye protection is not worn the cornea may be damaged by exposure to ultraviolet radiation from the sun and from other sources of ultraviolet light, such as a welder's arc, a photographer's flood lamps, a sun lamp, or even a halogen desk lamp.
+When proper eye protection is not worn the cornea may be damaged by exposure to ultraviolet radiation from the sun and from other sources of ultraviolet light, such as a welder's arc, a photographer's floor lamps, a sun lamp, or even a halogen desk lamp.

-- pain that can be mild to very severe,
+- mild to very severe pain,

 - bloodshot eyes,